HTML, CSS, JavaScript, React & Next.js 101

 - Explore more advanced JavaScript concepts (conditionals, loops, async/await)

-- Learn about React hooks (
+- Learn more about React hooks (